Deltares/imod-python/docs/index.rst

 If you are not interested in deriving models from spatial data, but just want to allocate boundary conditions based on layer, row, column numbers, or create a model of a 2D cross-section: You are better off using `Flopy`_.
+If you want to complexify this model with a lot of stress periods and run into slow writing speeds, consider using ``imod`` for performance.

 2\.
 Not all MODFLOW 6 features are supported
 --------------------------------------------